Search.yahoo.com redirects are caused by browser hijackers

 However, if Chrome simply contains an unwanted extension that controls your search settings, you can remove it by right-clicking it in Chrome menu and choosing Remove from Chrome.

-Yahoo redirect virus tends to sneak into Applications folder in Macs, so we suggest removing suspicious programs from here first.
+Apps that cause Search.Yahoo.com redirects tend to sneak into Applications folder in Macs, so we suggest removing suspicious programs from here first.
 Simply identify unwanted Apps, and Move them to Trash.
 You can use the tutorial provided below.
 Don’t forget to check your browser’s settings afterwards.

 To remove Yahoo search redirect, you need to 1) Uninstall suspicious programs from Windows and move unwanted apps to Trash in Mac.
 The fastest way to remove the unwanted search and homepage settings from browsers is to reset them.